taehyun1-ab/interpretable-ad-clinical-prediction/README.md

 AIBL samples were used only for external validation and were not used during training, validation, hyperparameter tuning, early stopping, or model selection.

-Task-specific train, validation, and test sample counts are reported in the Supplementary Material.

 ## Notes on Data and Results